What Is Collision Insurance and How Does it Work?

 Collision car insurance limits are the maximum amounts that an insurance company will pay toward a covered claim.
 Insurers usually base your collision coverage on your vehicle's actual cash value minus depreciation.

 For instance, what if you crash your truck and it's totaled?
 The auto insurance company would write a check for the current market value of your vehicle, minus your deductible.
 This amount may not be enough to pay off your loan to your lienholder, if you're financing or leasing the truck, unless you have New Car Replacement coverage or Guaranteed Asset Protection (Gap) insurance coverage, which would pay the remaining balance.

 Compare Collision Coverage Rates, Save on Car Insurance

-Collision coverage is only about $20 to $50 extra a month and could save you thousands of dollars.
+Collision coverage is only about $20 to $50 extra a month and could save you thousands of dollars worth of car repairs if you cause an accident.
 Compare car insurance rates for free using SmartFinancial's comparison tool.
 You can save up to 40 percent on a new car insurance policy.
 Just enter your zip code below to get started.

 Get a Free Auto Insurance Quote Online Now.